SP5GW/RF_Tap/README.md

 * Wes Hayward W7ZOI and Bob Larkin W7PUA for great base design of RF Tap described in QST June 2001 issue.

 ## Design Overview
+RF Tap is a device used to extract or monitor radio frequency (RF) signals from a transmission line without significantly disturbing the original signal.
+The RF signal at Tap output is attenuated to a level that is safe for measurement equipment such as oscilloscope.
+In case of this particular design attenuation is fixed to -40dB (voltage at RFTap output is x100 lower then one, which is present at the transmission path).
+All three RF Tap terminals have 50ohm impedance.
+This design is based on work by Wes Hayward W7ZOI and Bob Larkin W7PUA described in [1].
+The only modification made here is the use of precission potentiometer instead of one of the resistors used to attenuate RF signal for precise attenuation level adjustment.

 ## Circuit Simulations